mockery/mockery/docs/mockery/configuration.rst

 ============================

 To allow for a degree of fine-tuning, Mockery utilises a singleton configuration object to store a small subset of core behaviours.
-The two currently present include:
+The three currently present include:

 * Option to allow/disallow the mocking of methods which do not actually exist fulfilled (i.e. unused)
 * Setter/Getter for added a parameter map for internal PHP class methods (``Reflection`` cannot detect these automatically)
+* Option to drive if quick definitions should define a stub or a mock with an 'at least once' expectation.

 By default, the first behaviour is enabled.
 Of course, there are situations where this can lead to unintended consequences.
 The mocking of